Biting Mites or WHAT????

 Please note: Below I incorporated the input of many sufferers -- not all of whom are professionals with educated knowledge on this topic.
 Some of the treatment protocols they are following carry extensives risks to their health and well-being and should not be followed, as they are resorting to the use of toxic and volatile chemicals.
 I listed them as a matter of completeness.
 Use common sense - try with something inexpensive and hopefully it will work.
 From what sufferers have shared, the most inexpensive items were usually the most effective.
 If your critters don't respond to any of the below - you may be suffering from morgellons disease.

 Baking Soda: One visitor recommends baking soda to stop the bug ("the burner bug" even - but slower on that one).
 He dusted around his home and his car with baking soda and found that it's too dry for anything to live.
 He also puts baking soda into his shoes.
 He uses a duster that is available at all Ace Hardware stores.
 After dusting, he rubs it into any crevices.
 He states that he has been without bugs for some time now and he looks "like a normal citizen again."
 However, he mentions that he still "gets bit" as he picks up bugs from park, old trucks , docks, etc .
-But he is able to get rid of them quickly at home with the baking soda .
+But he is able to get rid of them quickly at home with baking soda .
 He also washes everything in Arm & Hammer Powdered Laundry Detergent; and if necessary, takes a bath in the Arm & Hammer Powdered Laundry Detergent (1 cup per tub weekly).
 It kills all the bugs & stops the itch.

-Carpeting and down in sofas, pillows and comforters provide an optimal breeding environment for mites and the only way to get rid of these critters may be to remove any carpeting and articles containing down, and then treat the environment.
-Even new items may be infested, if companies are not scrupulous about removing mites from the feathers and down they use in manufacturing, or items are stored in infested warehouses.
+Carpeting and down-in sofas, pillows and comforters provide an optimal breeding environment for mites and the only way to get rid of these critters may be to remove any carpeting and articles containing down, and then treat the environment.
+Even new items may be infested, if companies are not scrupulous about removing mites from the feathers and down they use in manufacturing, or if items are stored in infested warehouses.

 Diatomaceous Earth is great at killing mites, including bed bugs.
 One web visitor reports: "We came home from vacation with bedbugs, which are darn near impossible to kill, but DE stopped them in their tracks!"
 Diatomaceous earth consists of fossilized remains of diatoms, a type of hard-shelled algae.
-Diatomite is an effective insecticide, due to its physico-sorptive properties.
+Diatomite is an effective insecticide, due to its physical-sorptive properties.
 The fine powder absorbs lipids from the waxy outer layer of insects' exoskeletons, causing them to dehydrate.
-It is most commonly used in lieu of boric acid, and can be used to help control and eventually eliminate a cockroach infestation.
+It is most commonly used in lieu of boric acid and can be used to help control and eventually eliminate a cockroach infestation.
 Disadvantages of using diatomaceous earth for pest control include the health risk to humans and the harm it does to many beneficial insects, including predatory beetles and bugs and many detritivores.

 The absorbent qualities of diatomite can result in a significant drying of the hands, if handled without gloves.
 The sharpness of this version of the material makes it dangerous to breathe and a dust mask is recommended when working with it.
 Amorphous silica can cause dusty lungs, but does not carry the same degree of risk as crystalline silica.